pleiszenburg/bewegung/docs/vectors.rst

 Vector Classes
 --------------

 The vector classes describe individual vectors in 2D and 3D space.
-Vectors are "statically typed", use Python number types and can either have ``int`` or ``float`` components.
+Vectors are "statically typed", i.e. all components are of one single type, and use Python number types (sub-classes of ``numbers.Number``).
 The data type of a vector is exposed through its ``dtype`` property.

 The ``Vector`` base class
 ~~~~~~~~~~~~~~~~~~~~~~~~~